ExpressionEngine/ExpressionEngine-User-Guide/source/development/fieldtypes.rst

 Grid Javascript Events
 ======================

-Several Javscript events are fired on certain actions to let your fieldtypes know when those actions have taken place.
+Several Javascript events are fired on certain actions to let your fieldtypes know when those actions have taken place.
 Here is an overview.